spotinst/help/src/docs/ocean-spark/tools-integrations/shuffle-plugin.md

 The External Shuffle Storage plugin shards the shuffle files on different S3 folder prefixes for better performance.
 The configuration key `spark.shuffle.s3.folderPrefixes` can be used to control the number of partitions, with the default of 10.
-This configuration can be used with multiple FSx volumes as well, to shard the shuffle data across different volumes.

 ```json
 {